 For more information on filing Form 2553, visit the IRS’s website.

 While S corp classification does benefit some businesses, making this election isn’t necessarily right for everyone.
 You and your business partners will need to carefully consider the pros and cons before deciding how to proceed.
 Consult an experienced tax professional about whether the S corp election would be best for your particular business.

-The advantages of filing as an S corp for an LLC differ from the advantages for C corporations.
+The advantages of an S corp tax designation for an LLC differ from the advantages for C corporations.
 Let’s look at the advantages for LLCs first.

 By default, a standard LLC already has pass-through taxation, so the benefits of S corp election for an LLC have to do with self-employment taxes.
 This takes some explanation, but for certain LLCs, it could save a lot in taxes.